orangesamus/RocketPoolRapidResearchIncubator/CohesiveProposal.md

 **Summary:**

 - Individuals will be free to stake only ETH, only RPL, or any combination of the two.
-- Staking RPL unlocks access to the commission cut pot of Eth
+- Staking RPL unlocks access to the Commission Pot of ETH revenue
+  - The Commission Pot grows with rETH TVL, this means as rETH TVL grows, the value of RPL should grow along with it.
-- Node Operation unlocks a base commission of Eth, and access to RPL inflation
+- Node Operation unlocks a base commission of ETH, and access to RPL inflation
 - Node Operators who also stake RPL unlock a bonus commission of Eth
 - **Instead of 10% RPL Bond being the "minimum bond" requirement, it becomes the "max bonus".** Examples:
   - Your RPL collateral falls to 9%?
 No problem, you just get base commission + 90% of your potential bonus commission